dart-lang/test/doc/package_config.md

 This field adds additional tags.
 It's technically [test configuration](#test-configuration), but it's usually used in more specific contexts.
-For example, when included in a tag's configuration, it can be used to enable tag inheritance, where adding one tag implicitly adds other as well.
+For example, when included in a tag's configuration, it can be used to enable tag inheritance, where adding one tag implicitly adds another as well.
 It takes a list of tag name strings.

 ```yaml
 tags: